trrei/radix-example-workshop-2/docs/workshop.md

 Radix support connecting a branch to a specific environment.
 Let's explore this.

 1. Add two new environments in radixconfig.yaml file - QA and prod.
-QA should be built from release* (whenever someone publish to a release* branch).
+QA should be built from release* branch (whenever someone publish to a release* branch).
 1. Commit and push changes to master branch, explore what's happening in Radix.

 ### 2.3.2 Deploy to QA